Health and Safety Policy for Gardener Barnes and Services

 Our approach covers routine garden maintenance, landscape projects and seasonal work.
 Risk assessment drives planning for each task so hazards such as uneven ground, power tools, pesticides and working at height are identified before work begins.
 Everyone working for the business must be aware of safe systems of work and report any condition or act that could increase risk.
 Preventative measures and clearly communicated site rules reduce the likelihood of incidents.

-Workers using hand tools in a maintained garden setting with safety gearWe emphasise proactive controls for common gardening risks, including manual handling, sharp tools, mechanical equipment and adverse weather.
+A gardener wearing a straw hat, green gardening gloves, and a checkered shirt is trimming dense green hedges in a well-maintained outdoor garden space, which includes a neatly mowed lawn and a paved pathway.
+The hedge areas are lush with leafy branches, and there are visible wooden garden tools in use.
+The background shows a garden environment with natural daylight, indicating fair weather.
+The scene exemplifies professional gardening maintenance, aligning with gardening services offered by Gardener Barnes in the local area around [POSTCODE], with a focus on landscape upkeep, shrub pruning, and outdoor safety practices in a typical UK garden setting.We emphasise proactive controls for common gardening risks, including manual handling, sharp tools, mechanical equipment and adverse weather.
 Where appropriate, we implement control measures such as mechanical aids, secure storage and exclusion zones during machinery operation.
 All supervisors will ensure that safe tools and equipment are available, maintained and used correctly, and that storage and transportation of materials respect manual handling guidelines.

 Roles and responsibilities are defined so expectations are clear.
 Senior management provide leadership by setting policy and allocating sufficient resources.
 Site supervisors are responsible for day-to-day safety, completing briefings, and ensuring team members understand task-specific hazards.
 Employees are responsible for following safe working methods, wearing required personal protective equipment (PPE) and reporting near-misses and incidents promptly.